legacysurvey/legacysurvey/pages/dr2/catalogs.rst

 ----------------------------------

 FITS binary table containing Tractor photometry.
-Note there is a `known issue`_ regarding the fact that some Tractor files contain pixels but zero sources.
+Note there is a `known issue`_ regarding the fact that some bricks contain pixels but zero sources, hence have empty (zero-row) catalog files.

 .. _`known issue`: ../issues